newfoundlandplucky/WiringNP/README.md

 NanoPi K1 Plus
 NanoPC T3

-These changes in this fork support nanoPi-NEO-Core2 running Armbian buster version 20.11.6.
+Changes in this fork support nanoPi-NEO-Core2 running Armbian buster version 20.11.6.
 It may cause issues with NanoPi_NEO2.

 **cat /proc/cpuinfo:**
 ```